-- 2.118 "Site of the project" as used in KJICA, C.R.S. § 8-17-105, is defined pursuant to the Davis Bacon Act, 29 C.F.R. § 5.2.
-Site of the project is the physical place or places where the building or work called for in the contract will remain; and any other site where a significant portion of the building or work is constructed, provided that such site is established specifically for the performance of the contract or project. - 2.11.18 Not included in the site of the project are permanent home offices, branch plant establishments, fabrication plants, tool yards, etc., of a contractor or subcontractor whose location and continuance in operation are determined wholly without regard to a particular public works contract or project. - 2.12 A "wage determination" as defined by the Prevailing Wage Act, C.R.S. § 24-92-205(1), is the determination made by the Colorado Department of Personnel and Administration establishing prevailing wage rates for the applicable trade or occupation and the particular geographical locality of the public project.
-A "wage determination" includes the original decision and any subsequent decisions modifying, superseding, correcting, or otherwise changing the provisions of the original decision. - 2.13 "Wages," "scale of wages," "wage rates," "minimum wages," and "prevailing wages" as defined by the Prevailing Wage Act, C.R.S. § 24-92-201(6), means: - (A) The employee's basic hourly rate of pay; - (B) Any contribution irrevocably made by a contractor or subcontractor to a trustee or to a third person pursuant to a bona fide fringe benefit fund, plan, or program; and - The rate of costs to the contractor or subcontractor which may be reasonably anticipated in providing bona fide fringe benefits to laborers, mechanics, and other construction workers pursuant to an enforceable commitment to carry out a financially responsible plan or program, which was communicated in writing to the workers affected in advance.
+- (2) listed under C.R.S. § 24-92-304(1)(c). - 2.11 "Site of the project" as used in KJICA, C.R.S. § 8-17-105, is defined pursuant to the Davis Bacon Act's definition of "site of the work," 29 C.F.R. § 5.2.
+Site of the project is the physical place or places where the building or work called for in the contract will remain; and any other site where a significant portion of the building or work is constructed, provided that such site is either established specifically for the performance of the contract or project or dedicated exclusively, or nearly so, to the performance of the contract or project for a specific period of time. - 2.11.1 Not included in the site of the project are permanent home offices, branch plant establishments, fabrication plants, tool yards, etc., of a contractor or subcontractor whose location and continuance in operation are determined wholly without regard to a particular public works contract or project. - 2.12 A "wage determination" as defined by the Prevailing Wage Act, C.R.S. § 24-92-205(1), is the determination made by the Colorado Department of Personnel and Administration establishing prevailing wage rates for the applicable trade or occupation and the particular geographical locality of the public project.
+A "wage determination" includes the original decision and any subsequent decisions modifying, superseding, correcting, or otherwise changing the provisions of the original decision. - 2.13 "Wages," "scale of wages," "wage rates," "minimum wages," and "prevailing wages" as defined by the Prevailing Wage Act, C.R.S. § 24-92-201(6), means: - (A) The employee's basic hourly rate of pay; - (B) Any contribution irrevocably made by a contractor or subcontractor to a trustee or to a third person pursuant to a bona fide fringe benefit fund, plan, or program; and - (C) The rate of costs to the contractor or subcontractor which may be reasonably anticipated in providing bona fide fringe benefits to laborers, mechanics, and other construction workers pursuant to an enforceable commitment to carry out a financially responsible plan or program, which was communicated in writing to the workers affected in advance.